alex-patterson-webdev/event-dispatcher/README.md

 # Usage

+This module conforms with the [PSR-14 Event Dispatcher](https://www.php-fig.org/psr/psr-14/) specification.

 ## Event Dispatcher

 The `Arp\EventDispatcher\EventDispatcher` class is responsible for the event orchestration.
 When creating a new event dispatcher